WAVES

 PhyML 3.0

-Overview: new algorithms, methods and utilities PhyML is a software package that uses modern statistical approaches to analyse alignments of nucleotide or amino acid sequences in a phylogenetic framework.
+Overview: new algorithms, methods and utilities PhyML is a software package that uses modern statistical approaches to build phylogenetic trees from the analysis of alignments of nucleotide or amino acid sequences.
 The main tool in this package builds phylogenies under the maximum likelihood criterion.
-It implements a large number of substitution models coupled to efficient options to…
+It implements a large number of substitution models coupled to efficient…